hherbol/ase_orca/README.md

 To install everything, first install pip, then the ASE library, then copy this git repo to the ASE python code.

+### Installing Orca

+To install orca, please go to their website [here](https://orcaforum.cec.mpg.de/), register an account, and follow their instructions to install.

 ### Installing Pip

 To install pip, follow the guidelines [here](https://pip.pypa.io/en/stable/installing/).
 Simply put, you'll download "get-pip.py" and then run it using python.